mastaehe/bonsaiai.github.io/source/includes/getting-started/_overview.html.md

 Currently, during the Bonsai Platform preview, you can only use simulators as your training source.
 Generators and Data sources will be released at a future time.
 </aside>

-[//]: # (Simulators are the only training source, beta.bons.ai is current website instead of brains.bons.ai)

 ### Teach